top of page

 One such item I have just finished is this set of Harrods scales, and, while the cream has been resprayed and the silver housing in the gauge recoated, the wooden foot plate has been restored and varnished to keep its eggshell finish.

 I think these scales prove the point that restoration is a valuable process as it not only saves the items being added to landfill - and the corresponding carbon cost of remanufacture and delivery - but also creates a product that has its beauty preserved for another generation.
-Read more about carbon costs

 The India Building on Bridge Street highlights a more local restoration quandary.

-While Smith mentions the cost of restoration being greater than the cost of rebuild, this accountancy view negates the environmental costs both in terms of carbon and the materials that are a precious resource.
-If an owner doesn't wish to look after a beautiful piece of Glasgow heritage then should they be the custodians of them at all?
 The accountancy view is the problem and by adding the environmental cost of the rebuild to the owner's costs this would change the equation and make it much more expensive to wait on the building to become unsafe and destroyed so that a new building could be erected.
 I was informed that Barclays Bank were interested in this building, if so was it to restore it or to use the land to erect a new building?
 If this was true then it confirms that the land is of greater value than the building and, unless the council either prosecute owners for not maintaining listed buildings or the environmental costs of demolition are attached to the existing building's value, then more buildings will be lost and Glasgow will be a less beautiful city.

 One of my favourite buildings is the Art Deco building 61 Bridge St